To sound like Veruca Salt, I want luxury hotel sheets, and I want luxury hotel sheets now, Daddy! Ha.

 - Final verdict for best luxury sheets?
-Sky Sheet Set from Bloomingdales linens 100%.
+Bloomingdales Sky Sheet Set from Bloomingdales linens 100%.
 I bought for our guest bed and on the occasion I nap in there, they are heavenly.
 Soft, cool and very well priced!
 These get my top vote for best hotel sheets.

 - Master: I splurged on a set of the Hudson Park sheets.
 I do love them.
 There was a sale a week after buying them so I actually got a substantial amount of money back.
 Buy on sale though – not worth the full price.